CNBC Awards

 The EU Taxonomy is a classification system that defines which economic activities are environmentally sustainable.
 It helps investors, businesses, and policymakers navigate sustainable finance regulations.

-EU Taxonomy sets clear criteria for activities contributing to climate change mitigation, adaptation, and other environmental objectives.
+EU Taxonomy sets precise criteria for activities contributing to climate change mitigation, adaptation, and other environmental objectives.
 Companies operating in the EU must disclose whether their activities align with the taxonomy’s sustainability criteria.

 Regulatory Frameworks